Discoid eczema: Introduction

 Discoid eczema: Treatments

 Discoid eczema is a chronic condition that is not curable.
 However, with a well integrated, medically monitored plan of care, symptoms can be effectively controlled, and people with discoid eczema can lead active, comfortable lives.
-A good treatment plan is individualized to a person's medical history, severity of discoid eczema, specific triggers, ...more treatments »
+A good treatment plan is individualized to a person's medical history, severity of discoid eczema, specific triggers, and other ...more treatments »

 Discoid eczema: Misdiagnosis